-Workshops require 8 days.
-One day for discussion and training on three-dimensional design reading, basic thresher components, construction calculations, welding methods, and safety.
-One day for business training and 6 days for fabrication.
-Contracting organizations will have to supply a facility with power, appropriate tools, and welders.
-Training can also be contracted for Tamale, Ghana or Missouri, U.S.A where SIL will provide access to a training facility
+Workshops require 8 days, one for discussion and training on three-dimensional design reading, basic thresher components, construction calculations, welding methods and safety, one day for business training and 6 days for fabrication.
+Contracting organizations will have to supply a facility with power, appropriate tools and welders.
+Training can also be contracted for Tamale, Ghana or Missouri, U.S.A where SIL will provide access to a training facility.

 Contracting organizations will need to pay salary, travel costs and per diem for two SIL trainers for twelve days.
 We suggest that trainee travel and per diem costs be covered by your organization and that some seed money be provided to participants so that they can build a model thresher to attract customers on their return home.